 - Reinforcement Learning – A special type of Machine Learning where the model learns from past actions and it is rewarded for every correct move and penalized for any wrong move taken.
 Google’s AlphaGo is an example of a Reinforcement Learning application.

-Now that we understood what Machine Learning is, we would now look into the essentials of the Machine Learning algorithm in Python.
+Now that we understood the machine learning introduction, we would now look into the essentials of the Machine Learning algorithm in Python.

 1. Linear Regression: